McLargo/mkdown-docs/docs/utils/testing.md

 Test should be fast and deterministic (same result over and over).
 It should not depend on any external resource, such as a database, network, or file system.

-### Coverage
+It is a good idea to check the coverage on your tests.
+If any line is not covered, means that test may not be completed or that the code is not being used, given you the opportunity to remove it.

+Some concepts commonly used in unit testing:

-Coverage is a metric that measures the amount of code that is covered by tests.
+- **Coverage**: metric that measures the amount of code that is covered by tests.
 It generates a report showing which are the total lines of code, which are covered by tests and which are not.
 The higher the coverage, the better.
-But it is important to note that 100% coverage does not mean that the code is bug free.
-It only means that all lines are covered by tests.
+  But it is important to note that 100% coverage does not mean that the code is bug free, it only means that all lines are covered by tests.

-It is a good idea to check the coverage on your tests.
-If any line is not covered, means that test may not be completed or that the code is not being used, given you the opportunity to remove it.

-### Mocking

-When testing logic that depends on external resources, such as a database or a external HTTP request, it is a good practice to mock the response.
+- **Mocking**: when testing logic that depends on external resources, such as a database or a external HTTP request, it is a good practice to mock the response.
 This way, the test is not dependent on the external resource, giving faster and deterministic tests.

-### Fixtures

-Fixtures are a way to set up and tear down resources that are used in the tests.
+- **Fixtures**: common way to set up and tear down resources that are used in the tests.
 It is a way to avoid code repetition and to keep the tests clean, ensuring that data is consistent across all tests.

-### Parametrized tests

-Parametrized tests are a way to run the same test with different inputs.
+- **Parametrized tests**: procedure to run the same test with different inputs.

 ## Integration test